 I had a Medicare beneficiary once say to me, “John, this is all a maze.
 It is so confusing.
 No wonder why people don’t know what they have or make mistakes.”
-He was referring to the Medicare insurance option process.
+He was referring to the Medicare insurance selection process.
 If you don’t know what our practice is about, we really focus on educating our clients so they can understand how the options selected.
 The same holds true for selecting your Medicare plan.
+If you choose the right Medicare insurance plan, I guarantee you will save a TON of money over your lifetime.
+How do you do this?
+We discuss that here.
 In this article, we discuss how to choose the right Medicare insurance plan.

 Nearly all the time, how much a beneficiary pay is within his or her control.
 If you pay a late-enrollment penalty, that is your fault.
 You controlled that.
 If you go to a doctor outside your network.
 That is, unfortunately, your fault, too.
 These expenses all add up and save you money if you had the right plan to meet your needs.

 Next, we talk about choosing the right Medicare insurance plan.

 How To Pick The Right Medicare Insurance Plan

 I assume you already know about parts A & B. If you don’t, see our article about here.
 Once you are enrolled in both A & B, you have 3 options.
 You can: